 What Is a Financial Fiduciary?

 You might have run across the phrase “financial fiduciary” when searching for a reputable financial planner.
 In short, a fiduciary is an advisor that is duty-bound to offer investment advice that aligns with the client’s best interests, not the firm’s.
 Financial planners who abide by a fiduciary standard must disclose conflicts of interest to their clients and be fully transparent about their compensation methods.

 Conversely, non-fiduciary advisors may recommend investments with higher risks and lower returns that don’t benefit the client as much simply because they earn the firm a higher commission.
 According to findings from the White House’s Council of Economic Advisers, non-fiduciary investments deprive clients of $17 billion a year.

 How Do I Find a Fiduciary Financial Advisor Near Me?

 Naturally, you want to work with a Certified Financial Planner™ who has your best interests at heart.
 Here are the best ways to find reputable financial advising near you:

 - Find an investment advisor that meets the requirements of NAPFA.
 (There are roughly 3,000 personal financial advisors in the country that follow this standard.)

 - Ask your financial planner if they signed a Fiduciary Oath.

 When you work with Financial Consulate, you enjoy the benefits of a fee-only, NAPFA-Registered Financial Advisor, including investment advice and transparent disclosure of our compensation methods.
 Get started with us today by scheduling a no-cost, no-obligation appointment where you can get to know us better.

 Ready to receive investment advice and financial planning tools from a reputable financial fiduciary?
 If so, please contact Financial Consulate today.
-We service the surrounding areas of Pennsylvania, Maryland, Virginia, Delaware, and Washington, DC.
+While we have offices in Maryland, Florida, and Pennsylvania, we serve clients across the nation.